danewhero/WLED/usermods/user_fx/README.md

 * The last line is a macro that tells WLED: “This is a valid usermod — load it during startup.”
   * WLED adds it to the list of active usermods, calls `setup()` and `loop()`, and lets it interact with the system.

+## Understanding 1D WLED Effects

+So now let's say that in addition to the custom "Dussion Fire" effect detailed above, you also want to add the "Police" effect through this same Usermod file.
+The Police effect was removed from WLED after v0.14.0, but through this guide, we will illustrate how to add it back in addition to the custom Diffusion Fire effect:
+* Navigate to the code for the Police effect [here](https://github.com/wled/WLED/blob/ef0f91d8d07c7aad2ed55f293f01cac3ef43976d/wled00/FX.cpp#L1226).
+* Copy this code, and place it below the metadata string for Diffusion Fire.
+* Add a [metadata string](https://kno.wled.ge/interfaces/json-api/#effect-metadata) for the effect.
+* Register the effect using the `addEffect` function in the Usermod class.
+* Compile the code.

 ## Compiling
 TODO